Hiswe/hiswe.github.io/source/_drafts/state-of-pwa-with-parcel-february-2019.md

 It means to be a simpler alternative to webpack (that has the same purpose, and whose main critic is to be hard to configure).

-I've written {% post_link 11-parcel-with-vue an article about Parcel %} if you want more informations.
+You can check  {% post_link 11-parcel-with-vue this post about Parcel %} if you want more informations.
+(Yeah, self promotion 😎)

 ## How was it with Parcel in mid-2018

-The main principle of Parcel is that it will parse your application entry point, follow any files path within it, and compile/optimise/hash them.
+The main principle of Parcel is that it will parse your application entry point, follow any file path within it, and compile/optimise/hash them.
 It can be almost anything (see the [asset types](https://en.parceljs.org/getting_started.html) in the doc!), so HTML, CSS, JS, images, JSON… ANYTHING!

 So this is good & fine, but it can be a problems as Parcel tends to be too greedy (being too greedy is bad).

-In order to have a PWA we need to (in order):
+To have a PWA we need to (in order):

 _**1.**_ have some application icons
 _**2.**_ have a `manifest.webmanifest` file